White65534/Awesome-Mobile-Agent/README.md

-# AWESOME MOBILE AGENTS
-A COMPREHENSIVE SURVEY FOR VISION AND BEYOND
+# Foundations and Recent Trends in Multimodal Mobile Agents: A Survey

 ![Example Image](img.webp)